OkayHughes/open-lab-notebook/src/posts/glass_project/math_scratch.md

  where `$$ ~_{RR'\Alpha}\mathbf{N}$$` encodes the pointwise vector analytic evaluation of `$$(\nabla P_l)(x_1, x_2, x_3)$$`.

+ Using the fact that we are using an interpolant basis, we get that

  ### inferring correct basis on a weird shape: